Mental Health Support and Strategies for children and adults with SEND.

 - Sharing plans/changes with parents

-- Reduced pressure
+- Reduced pressure and acknowledge school-based anxiety

 - Focus on wellbeing